Free & Equal Ambassadors – Respect Revolution

 As part of this campaign, the ambassadors held an assembly for Holocaust Memorial Day.
 The event focused on conveying the message that genocide does not begin with the atrocities of the Holocaust, it begins with words.

-To raise money to contribute to the work of the Anthony Walker charity, St Benedict’s held a non-uniform ‘wear purple’ day – students could wear an item of purple clothing, or an accessory to show their support.
-The students raised £1083 which has been sent on to the Anthony Walker Foundation.
+To raise money to contribute to the work of the Anthony Walker charity, St Benedict’s held a non-uniform ‘wear purple’ day – students could wear an item of purple clothing, or an accessory, to show their support.
+The students raised £1083 which has been sent to the Anthony Walker Foundation.
 The ambassadors are rightly, immensely proud of their work.